scds/text-analysis-1/ocr-correction.md

 > ***Errors in Large Text Corpora***

-> *Because many computational analysis methods for texts ultimately involve counting words, a misspelling here or there is not likely to impact your results significantly if a word occurs frequently.
+> *Because many computational analysis methods for texts ultimately involve counting or classifying words, a misspelling here or there is not likely to impact your results significantly if a word occurs frequently.
 Or if an error is significant and consistent, it will likely become evident in the exploratory data analysis phase.
 It is important to acknowledge the limitations of not thoroughly correcting errors in the source texts, however.*

 ## Limitations of OpenRefine

-OpenRefine is not a purpose-built tool for correcting OCR errors.
+OpenRefine is not a purpose-built tool for correcting OCR errors, but it can be used... creatively.
+There will be text analysis projects for which OpenRefine is a viable approach to error correction and others for which it is not.

+The techniques demonstrated in the current lesson work best with high quality scans of typewritten documents, such as reports, typed correspondence, book pages, journal articles and so on.
+Essentially, documents with relatively few and consistent errors after OCR is performed.

-If you are comfortable working in Python or willing to learn, Advanced Error Correction
+You may also wish to use OpenRefine if you are already familiar with it and / or new to writing code.
+If you are comfortable working in Python or willing to learn, you might find the Advanced Error Correction tutorial more suitable for your needs.

+You may also have to use Python if you are working with handwritten documents or other texts with many unique errors following OCR.
+From the IDA stage, you should

 ## Using OpenRefine to Correct OCR Errors